 There’s a wide variety of questions that you may be asked regarding developments within medicine; these may focus on what you consider to be the most significant development or discovery recently, within the last x amount of years or overall.
 You may be asked more explicitly why you think the development was significant or why you find it interesting.

 These types of questions require you to have knowledge of the history of medicine and an awareness of how developments have impacted practice.
-Ensure that you’re able to discuss current and past significant developments and discoveries and their impact on medicine; consider why different developments are significant, what their impact has been on medical practice and how they have benefited patients.
+Ensure that you’re able to discuss current and past significant developments and discoveries and their impact on medicine; consider why different developments are significant, their impact on medical practice, and how they have benefited patients.

 For questions which ask for the ‘most significant’ development or discovery, remember that there is no correct answer that you need to choose; rather, the interviewers are examining your awareness and understanding of different developments, which you can demonstrate through your discussion of possible choices.
 Most importantly, ensure that you answer the question and provide a final decision on the most significant one, in your opinion, and justify your answer, again relating to its impact on practice and patients.

-As we’ve mentioned previously, interviewers are looking for applicants who are engaged in medical news and developments, and display an interest in their chosen field of study.
-You may receive open questions, asking you to share medical news which you’ve been following, or interviewers may choose to refer to specific news topics and ask you to discuss them.
+As we’ve mentioned previously, interviewers are looking for applicants who are engaged in medical news and developments, and demonstrate an interest in their chosen field of study.
+You may receive open questions, asking you to share medical news that you’ve been following, or interviewers may refer to specific news topics and ask you to discuss them.

 As with the questions relating to medical articles or research, it's essential that you engage with medical materials and follow stories within the media, to ensure that you can effectively discuss topics during your interview.
-Clearly, health is a prominent feature in the news at present, and if you’re asked about current significant medical stories it would be difficult to avoid COVID-19; however, this doesn’t mean you should neglect medical stories which feature less prominently within the news.
-Ensure that you continue to engage with a wide variety of medical news stories; as with the medical articles and research, you may find it useful to take a note of interesting stories prior to your interview, and revisit these during your preparations.
+Understandably, COVID-19 has been a prominent feature in the news since 2020 and continues to be relevant as the NHS deals with the impact of this.
+If you’re asked about significant medical stories, you may choose to discuss COVID-19; however, ensure that you continue to engage with a wide variety of medical news stories and include those which feature less prominently within the news.
+As with the medical articles and research, you may find it helpful to make a note of interesting stories prior to your interview and revisit these during your preparations.

-Interviewers are assessing your engagement with medical news, so ensure that you’re able to confidently discuss topics, reflect on them, and offer your opinion, where relevant.
-If you’ve carried out further research as a result of a news article that you’ve read then mention this in your discussion, explaining why you found it interesting and what it led you to find out; this demonstrates your enthusiasm to dig deeper and learn more about a topic, and would be an effective example to use.
+Interviewers are assessing your engagement with medical news, so ensure that you can confidently discuss topics, reflect on them, and offer your opinion, where relevant.
+If you’ve carried out further research as a result of a news article that you’ve read, then mention this in your discussion, explaining why you found it interesting and what it led you to find out; this demonstrates your enthusiasm to dig deeper and learn more about a topic, and would be an effective example to use.